andifalk/secure-oauth2-oidc-workshop/README.md

 * [Spring Security 5.3.x Release](https://spring.io/blog/2020/03/05/spring-security-5-3-goes-ga)
 * [Spring Batch 4.2.x Release](https://spring.io/blog/2019/10/02/spring-batch-4-2-in-now-ga)

-and is verified against the currently supported long-term versions 8 and 11 of Java.
+and is verified against the currently supported long-term versions 8 and 11 of Java (The latest version 14 should work as well).

 To check system requirements and setup for this workshop please follow the [setup guide](setup).